 Failure to comply with any of these rules may result in the disqualification of the entry.
 The Promoter reserves the right to disqualify any entry at their absolute discretion.

 All customer funds to be used in future entries paid to the RNIB raffle are held in a dedicated gaming account to maintain a separation from RNIB’s own trading income.
-However, this will not protect customer funds in the event of insolvency.
-This meets the Gambling Commission’s requirement for the segregation of customer funds at the level of basic protection.
+However, this will not protect customer payments in the event of insolvency.
+This meets the Gambling Commission’s requirement for the segregation of customer payments at the level of basic protection.

 The RNIB raffle is subject to the laws of England and Wales.